PureGero/foodie-farmer-server/README.md

-# Foodie Farmer Server
+# Foodie Farmer API Server

-The Node.js server code for the Foodie Farmer app
+The Node.js api server code for the Foodie Farmer app

+## Running the api server

+Firstly install the required packages with

+  npm install

+Then run the server with

+  node .

 ## API